classiebit/eventmie-pro-docs/resources/docs/1.4/events/simple-events.md

 ---

 >{primary} You can also create new Tags directly from Powered By Tab.
-We'll guide you about this in Tags section.
+We'll guide you about this in the Tags section.

 ---